Showing posts with label Shoot 'em ups - Horizontal. Show all posts

 The Star Wars program is happening!

-Wow, it's incredible how quickly time passes as I've not played this game since I got my first Atari ST. The Sega arcade shooter was converted by Alaric Binnie of Source for Activision and released in 1988.
+It's incredible how quickly time passes, as I've not played this since I got my first Atari ST. The Sega shooter was converted by Alaric Binnie for Activision and released in 1988.
 I remember being impressed and unimpressed in equal measure - probably because I liked what I saw but was absolutely terrible at playing it!

-As most of us, older gamers might remember, SDI stands for Strategic Defense Initiative and is based on the original Star Wars concept by President Regan devised during the cold war.
-This technology was supposed to defend Earth (USA!) from the inevitable Soviet attack.
+As most of us, older gamers might remember, SDI stands for Strategic Defence Initiative and is based on the original Star Wars concept by President Regan devised during the Cold War.
+This technology was supposed to defend Earth from the inevitable Soviet attack.
 Yeah, I know, it never happened... shocker, right?

-The game is obviously an action shooter set within the darkness of Earth's space.
-As it turns out, the defence initiative is actually just a lone satellite armed with a laser gun!
+The game is an action shooter set within the darkness of Earth's space.
+As it turns out, the defence initiative is just a lone satellite armed with a laser gun!
 Use that to protect mankind from a legion of Soviet nuclear missiles, fighters, and more.
-Why only one satellite I don't know but, that's the game, so let's crack on...
+Why only one satellite, I don't know, but that's the game, so let's crack on.

-Soviets are sending everything they have.
-Well, in stages thankfully.
+The Soviets are sending everything they have.
+Well, in stages, thankfully.

 At first, it was distracting to see the moon moving by.
 I should have been concentrating!